ethersync/ethersync/README.md

 - 🗃️ Work on entire projects, the way you're used to
 - 🔒 Encrypted peer-to-peer connections, no need for a server
 - ✒️ Local-first: You always have full access, even offline
-- 🧩 [Simple JSON-RPC protocol](https://ethersync.github.io/ethersync/editor-plugin-dev-guide.html) for writing new editor plugins
+- 🧩 [Simple JSON-RPC protocol](https://teamtype.github.io/teamtype/editor-plugin-dev-guide.html) for writing new editor plugins

-## What Ethersync is not
+## What Teamtype is not

 We are not a company, and don't sell anything.
 We don't require you to create an account.
 We don't have access to your data, and don't use it to train AI algorithms.
 We don't serve you ads, and don't track you.